Hopes of a New Era of Progress, Peace, Prosperity, and Unity

 4. ENSURE EQUAL RIGHTS FOR ALL

 Pushing the Equal Rights Amendment over the finish line is critical at this time.
 The required 38 states have ratified the amendment, and it is time for the National Archivist to proceed with the certification.
 The addition of the Equal Rights Amendment to the constitution would address the root cause of inequality by amending our Constitution.
 The League is an organization that was born out of the movement to secure voting rights for women.
 We have continued to fight for equal rights and equal opportunities for all.
 Despite the significant progress that women have made towards equality over the years, women still face systematic discrimination in the form of unequal pay, workplace harassment, domestic violence, and prejudice against victims of sexual assault and trafficking.
-We are asking the Biden administration to direct the National Archivist to ratify the 19th Amendment immediately.
+We are asking the Biden administration to direct the National Archivist to ratify the 28th Amendment immediately.
 In addition, legislation has been introduced in Congress to eliminate the ambiguity of the timeline placed on the amendment in the 80s.
-We ask the administration to support passage of this legislation so that the ERA can be added to the Constitution without issue.
+We ask the administration to support the passage of this legislation so that the ERA can be added to the Constitution without issue.

 5. COMPREHENSIVE IMMIGRATION REFORM